 The Browsers section detects all the browsers on my computer and lets you change subtle settings like the home page, profile location etc.

 Last but not the least, the Desktop section can be used to change computer display settings like the resolution and color depth for different profiles.

 Keep in mind that all the plug-ins are disabled by default.
 Changing the preferences for a plug-in doesn’t automatically enable it and you would have to do that explicitly.
 So if things don’t look the way they should, double check that you have enabled the desired plug-in

 Apart from the dozen or so settings that Quick Config lets you change for your computer, you can also customize Quick Config via the Settings.
 You can for example, enable or disable plug-ins (I didn’t find any additional plug-ins), change default language, autostart Quick Config with Windows and do other similar thing.

-Quick Config is really an awesome application that takes the pain and repetition out of changing settings ever so often.
+Quick Config [No Longer Available] is really an awesome application that takes the pain and repetition out of changing settings ever so often.
 If you can relate to the situations I described in the beginning then you must check out Quick Config.
 On the flip side, if you have your own clever ways or applications to switch settings easily, we would love to hear about them.